Anchor Points: Benchmarking Models with Much Fewer Examples: Problem Set-Up

 \paragraph{Towards Micro-Benchmarking} We aim to extract a development set from a large benchmark that captures the benchmark's broad coverage and reliable ranking power while being as small as possible, improving performance interpretability and evaluation efficiency.
 We refer to this objective as \textbf{micro-benchmarking}.
-Our technique must 1) acquire a small representative subset of evaluation points from the large benchmark ($X_{acq} \subseteq \mathcal{D}_{eval}, |X_{acq}| \ll |\mathcal{D}_{eval}|$), 2) leverage the predictions of target models $\{\phi_m\}_{m=1}^M$ on the subset to produce scores $S_{1...M}$ that correlate as much as possible with model performances $P_{1...M}$ on the entire dataset $\mathcal{D}_{eval}$, and 3) estimate instance-level performance on untested points from $\mathcal{D}_{eval}.$
+The technique must 1) acquire a small representative subset of evaluation points from the large benchmark ($X_{acq} \subseteq \mathcal{D}_{eval}, |X_{acq}| \ll |\mathcal{D}_{eval}|$), 2) leverage the predictions of target models $\{\phi_m\}_{m=1}^M$ on the subset to produce scores $S_{1...M}$ that correlate as much as possible with model performances $P_{1...M}$ on the entire dataset $\mathcal{D}_{eval}$, and 3) estimate instance-level performance on untested points from $\mathcal{D}_{eval}.$ Note that the third objective is not essential to model benchmarking, but aids in achieving greater interpretability of model behavior.